22. NAVAL INTERCEPTION AND COMBAT

 22.9414 DESTROYERS:

-A. The submarine attack dice roll is reduced by one for every three destroyer factors in the attacked naval force, including destroyers which are carrying units or BRPs (round down).
+A. The submarine attack dice roll is reduced by one for every three destroyer factors in the attacked naval force, including destroyers which are carrying units (round down).

 B. The maximum reduction from this modifier for each submarine attack is -2.